jiachengzhang1/spacex-and-mars/README.md

 * Improve UI for mobile version
 * Adding SpaceX rocket and spaceship pages

-I'm open for any feedbacks!😃 And Go SpaceX🚀🚀
+I'm open for any feedbacks or concerns!😃 Thanks you🙏 And Go SpaceX🚀🚀